Skip to main content

 Read endpointRead-only endpoint

-Auto backup start timeTime when automatic backups begin; starts within 15 minutes of the selected time
+Auto backup start timeTime when the daily auto backup begins (within 15 minutes of selected time)

 Shard/Node list tab

-Refer to How-to Guides > Manage shards and nodes
+See How-to guides > Manage shards and nodes

 Backup tab

-Backups created from this tab are manual.
-For more information, refer to Manage backup > Create manual backup
+Backups created from this tab are manual backups.

 ItemDescription